 Just like the rest of the Dalai Lamas, His Holiness Tenzin Gyatso or the 14th Dalai Lama has a lot of duties to fulfill in the chaotic present times.
 And he does so wonderfully, even though he cannot refrain from getting into controversies or making enemies.

 His words are deep and yet simple.
 He is trendy.
 He has a Twitter account, talks to the youth, and also indulges in-jokes.
 One would say he is not very serious a teacher.
 However, he is!

 He talks wisdom and teaches us things in his own witty way.
 Here are 7 instances that the Dalai Lama taught us about Life, Love, and Happiness.

 At a time when motivation and success mantras sell by the kilo, this statement makes a lot of sense.
-People make money, get rich, but never think of giving back to the society.
-If the current trend continues, all we will be is a set of monotonous corporate with no colour, culture or compassion to uphold.
+People make money, get rich, but never think of giving back to society.
+If the current trend continues, all we will be is a set of monotonous corporate with no color, culture, or compassion to uphold.

 2. “If you think you are too small to make a difference, try sleeping with a mosquito.”

 This one never fails to crack one up, also it makes one think.
 If we could all be tiny mosquitoes, stinging injustice one night at a time, the world would be different.